 In addition to the lake, Howarth Park spans 152 acres and includes hiking trails, playgrounds, a miniature train ride, carousel, pony rides, and an animal barn with pigs, goats, chickens, and other critters.
 Most of the attractions are limited to weekends, and the animal barn is open during the summer months only.

 For a more exotic animal adventure, take the 12-mile drive to Safari West, also known as the Sonoma Serengeti.
-Visitors can experience an African safari much closer to home as they tour the park which mimics the animals’ natural habitat.
+Visitors can experience an African safari much closer to home as they tour the park, mimicking the animals’ natural habitat.

-While promoting conservation and environmental education, Safari West cares for the more than 800 animals including giraffes, zebra, lemurs, wildebeests and much more.
-Tours are offered year round, however, advanced reservations are required.
-Santa Rosa California is 55 miles from San Francisco.
+While promoting conservation and environmental education, Safari West cares for more than 800 animals, including giraffes, zebra, lemurs, wildebeest, and much more.
+Tours are offered year-round.
+However, advanced reservations are required.
+Santa Rosa, California, is 55 miles from San Francisco.